marriola/Transmute/README.md

     [Stop-Voiced] → [+Fricative]

-#### Transforming a sound by changing a feature
+#### Transforming a sound by changing features

 The same notation used to match either the presence or absence of a feature can also be used in the output section of the rule.
-Currently only one feature may be changed.
 In the previous example, a voiceless stop was changed to a voiceless fricative using the transformations defined in the feature `[Fricative]`.

+More than one feature can be changed.
+In the following rule, /n/ is deleted after a vowel undergoes nasalization and compensatory lengthening before /x/:

+    [-Nasalized]n → [+Nasalized +Long] / _x

+    ; brɑnxtɑz -> brãːxtɑz

 #### Optional matches